yaikobzeray/dev-journal/activity_log.md

 Implemented server-streaming gRPC in Go for real-time notifications.
 Client receives events as they happen.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Tuesday, 12 November 2024 — Entry 1

+Updated all project dependencies and reviewed changelogs for breaking changes.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*